--MILD HEPATIC IMPAIRMENT (Child-Pugh A): No adjustment recommended for both ribociclib and letrozole.
+Mild hepatic dysfunction (Child-Pugh A): No adjustment recommended (for both ribociclib and letrozole).

--SEVERE HEPATIC IMPAIRMENT (Child-Pugh C) and/or CIRRHOSIS: Reduce the initial dose of ribociclib to 400 mg once a day; reduce the dose of letrozole by 50% to 2.5 mg every other day.
+Severe hepatic dysfunction (Child-Pugh C) and/or cirrhosis: Reduce the initial dose of ribociclib to 400 mg once a day; reduce the dose of letrozole by 50% to 2.5 mg every other day.

--GRADE 1 (Greater than ULN to 3 x ULN): No adjustment recommended for both ribociclib and letrozole.
+-GRADE 1 (Greater than ULN to 3 x ULN): No adjustment recommended for either ribociclib or letrozole.

 -GRADE 2 (Greater than 3 to 5 x ULN):

-*Baseline Less than Grade 2: Interrupt ribociclib dose until recovery to baseline or less, then resume at the same dose; no dose adjustment recommended for letrozole.
+*Baseline at less than Grade 2: Interrupt ribociclib dose until recovery to baseline or less, then resume at the same dose; no dose adjustment recommended for letrozole.

--GRADE 2 RECURRENCE OR GRADE 3 (Greater than 5 to 20 x ULN): Interrupt ribociclib dose until recovery to baseline or less, then resume at the next lower dose; no dose adjustment recommended for letrozole.
+-GRADE 3 (Greater than 5 to 20 x ULN): Interrupt ribociclib dose until recovery to baseline or less, then resume at the next lower dose; no dose adjustment recommended for letrozole.

--GRADE 3 RECURRENCE OR GRADE 4 (Greater than 20 x ULN): Discontinue treatment.
+-GRADE 3 RECURRENCE OR GRADE 4 (Greater than 20 x ULN): Discontinue therapy.

-COMBINED ELEVATIONS IN AST AND/OR ALT GREATER THAN 3 x ULN (WITH total bilirubin greater than 2 x ULN irrespective of baseline grade, in the absence of cholestasis): Discontinue treatment.
+-COMBINED ELEVATIONS IN AST and/or ALT WITH TOTAL BILIRUBIN INCREASE, IN THE ABSENCE OF CHOLESTASIS: If patients develop ALT and/or AST greater than 3 x ULN along with total bilirubin greater than 2 x ULN irrespective of baseline Grade: Discontinue therapy.

 CONCOMITANT USE WITH STRONG CYP450 3A INDUCERS AND/OR STRONG CYP450 3A INHIBITORS: Avoid concomitant use if possible; consider alternative concomitant medications.